John Entwistle: Later years

-In 1990, Entwistle toured with the Best, a short-lived supergroup which included Keith Emerson of Emerson, Lake & Palmer, Joe Walsh of the Eagles, Jeff "Skunk" Baxter of Steely Dan and the Doobie Brothers, and session musician Simon Phillips.
+In 1990, Entwistle toured with the Best, a short-lived supergroup which included keyboardist Keith Emerson of Emerson, Lake & Palmer (ELP), guitarists Joe Walsh of the Eagles, Jeff "Skunk" Baxter of Steely Dan and the Doobie Brothers, and session drummer Simon Phillips.
 Towards the end of his career, he formed the John Entwistle Band with longtime friend, drummer Steve Luongo, and guitarist Mark Hitt, both formerly of Rat Race Choir.
 This evolved into the John Entwistle Band, with Godfrey Townsend replacing Mark Hitt on guitar and joining harmony vocals.
 In 1996, the band went on the "Left for Dead" tour with Alan St. Jon joining on keyboards.
 After Entwistle toured with the Who for Quadrophenia in 1996–97, the John Entwistle Band set off on the "Left for Dead – the Sequel" tour in late 1998, now with Gordon Cotten on keyboards.
 After this second venture, the band released an album of highlights from the tour, titled Left for Live and a studio album Music from Van-Pires in 2000.
 The album featured lost demos of Who drummer Keith Moon together with newly recorded parts by the band.

 In 1995, Entwistle also toured and recorded with Ringo Starr in one of the incarnations of Starr's All-Starr Band.
 This one also featured Billy Preston, Randy Bachman of the Guess Who, and Mark Farner of Grand Funk Railroad.
 In this ensemble, he played and sang "Boris the Spider" as his Who showpiece, along with "My Wife".
 Toward the end of his career he used a Status Graphite Buzzard Bass, which he had designed.
 From 1999 to early 2002, he played as part of the Who.
-Entwistle also played at Woodstock '99, along with Mickey Hart of the Grateful Dead, being the only performers there to have taken the stage at the original Woodstock.
+Entwistle also played at Woodstock '99 in Rome, New York, along with Mickey Hart of the Grateful Dead, being the only performers there to have taken the stage at the original Woodstock.
 As a side project, he played the bass guitar in a country rock studio album project of original songs called the Pioneers, with Mickey Wynne on lead guitar, Ron Magness on rhythm guitar and keyboards, Roy Michaels, Andre Beeka on vocals, and John Delgado playing drums.
 The album was released by Voiceprint Records.
 Shortly before his death, Entwistle had agreed to play some US dates with the band including Nashville's Grand Ole Opry, following his final upcoming tour with the Who.